 At ST, we are convinced that diversity is a competitive advantage allowing us to provide innovative responses to global issues through multi-angled approach (cultural, gender, generation, etc.).
 Across our sites we have developed many programs to benefit more from our large cultural diversity.

-With our new sustainability strategy, we made commitments in three areas: gender, seniority and disability.
-Furthermore, ST Principles for Sustainable Excellence, our top-level reference for guiding our behavior and decision-making, state our commitment to a culture free of discrimination; ensuring respect for human rights and fair treatment in recruitment, remuneration, carrer development and promotion.
+With our new Sustainability strategy, we made commitments in three areas: gender, seniority and disability.
+Furthermore, ST Principles for Sustainable Excellence, our top-level reference for guiding our behavior and decision-making, state our commitment to a culture free of discrimination; ensuring respect for human rights and fair treatment in recruitment, remuneration, career development and promotion.

 Virginia Melba A. Cuyahon - General Manager - ST Calamba, Philippines

 " Equal gender career opportunities in big corporations have given women increased flexibility and broader perspective when it comes to decision and policy making.

 I pursued a career in Engineering and worked my way up in Manufacturing.
 The companies I have worked for in the past and today, ST Calamba, are open to talents and capabilities regardless of gender.
 More and more HR programs are focused on talent and potential development and are offered to deserving employees.
 ST wants to increase the percentage of women at executive level.
 Women should take this opportunity to experience diverse and interesting careers."

 Because countries’ legislation and cultural norms can vary, ST mainly provides general guidelines that enable ST’s sites to respond according to their local context.

 Very recently, ST’s CEO, Carlo Bozotti, made a public commitment to increase the percentage of women in leadership positions (JG 17 and above) to 15% by 2015.
 In 2012, several corporate HR processes have been reviewed to boost the development of high potential women.
 The initiative will be cascaded to sites for local implementation.